Sierra de Cazorla

-Sierra de Cazorla is a mountain range of the Prebaetic System in the Jaén Province in Spain.
+Sierra de Cazorla is a mountain range of the Prebaetic System in the Jaén Province in southern Spain.
 It is named after the town of Cazorla.
 Its highest point is the 1,847 m high Gilillo peak.

 Geography

 This mountain range is located between the Sierra Nevada, the Sierra de Segura, and Sierra del Pozo mountain ranges.
-The easiest route to reach it is from Cazorla town.
+The easiest route to reach it is from the town of Cazorla.

 The Santuario de la Virgen de Tíscar is a shrine dedicated to the Virgin Mary, located on a mountain pass in Sierra de Cazorla.